camunda/camunda/docs/src/bpmn-workflows/data-flow.md

   </serviceTask>
 ```

-As you can see, also an output mapping is defined for the debit task, since the task is additionally willing to give feedback
+As you can see, an output mapping is also defined for the debit task, since the task is additionally willing to give feedback
 if the debit was successful.
-In that case we need the output mapping to map the result to the workflow instance payload.
+In that case, we need the output mapping to map the result to the workflow instance payload.

-The debit task needs to be completed with a new task payload, which contains the property `wasDebit`.
+The debit task needs to be completed with a new task payload which contains the property `wasDebit`.
 This property indicates whether the debit was successful or not.
 The completing task payload would look like this:

 ```json